Jaguarluvsu/TaskHound/README.md

 There are quite a few things that I want to add / refine when I get the time to do so.

+- Compatibility with BloodHound Community Edition Exports
 - NetExec Module
 - Standalone BOF for Data Collection (To be used with the --offline feature)
 - OpenGraph Integration for Attack Path Mapping
+- Automatically grabbing the corresponding Cred Blobs from Disk to decrypt them offline, given you acquired the key somehow

 ## Contributing